YigitAsik/yigitasik.github.io/_pages/about.md

 ## Learning Statistics

 Ahead of the lab’s start, I took an [edX's Science of Religion](https://www.edx.org/learn/humanities/university-of-british-columbia-the-science-of-religion) course to ensure I had foundational knowledge.
 Although enjoyable, I quickly realized, once we started reading research papers, that I needed a solid ground in statistics to evaluate them.
-As an English Literature major, I needed a resource that started from scratch, and [OpenIntro Statistics](https://www.openintro.org/book/stat/) and [Learning Stats with JASP](https://tomfaulkenberry.github.io/JASPbook/index.html) became essential guides for me.
+As an English Literature major, I needed a resource that started from scratch, and [_OpenIntro Statistics_](https://www.openintro.org/book/stat/) and [_Learning Stats with JASP_](https://tomfaulkenberry.github.io/JASPbook/index.html) became essential guides for me.
 Studying statistics was unexpectedly enjoyable, and I decided to develop my skills further.

 ## Learning Mathematics

-continue independently, and I still study linear algebra occasionally, using my notes, [Mathematics for Machine Learning](https://mml-book.github.io/), and [Gilbert Strang’s works](https://www.amazon.com/Linear-Gilbert-Strang-Algebra/s?rh=n%3A13899%2Cp_lbr_one_browse-bin%3AGilbert+Strang).
+continue independently, and I still study linear algebra occasionally, using my notes, [_Mathematics for Machine Learning_](https://mml-book.github.io/), and [Gilbert Strang’s works](https://www.amazon.com/Linear-Gilbert-Strang-Algebra/s?rh=n%3A13899%2Cp_lbr_one_browse-bin%3AGilbert+Strang).

 ## Python for Data Science & ML

 In the lab and academia, statistical tools like JASP, Jamovi, and SPSS are prevalent, with some usage of R. Around this time, however, my academic interests began shifting, so I decided to learn Python.
-I enrolled in a Data Science & Machine Learning Bootcamp, which focused on programming and industry cases, building on my previous knowledge from [Introduction to Statistical Learning](https://www.statlearning.com/).
+I enrolled in a Data Science & Machine Learning Bootcamp, which focused on programming and industry cases, building on my previous knowledge from [_Introduction to Statistical Learning_](https://www.statlearning.com/).

 ## Data Science Internship